Skip to main content

 userHasPermissions

-Returns true if there is an active Session & User associated with this request, and that User has the specified permissions on the active Channel.
+Returns true if there is an active Session & User associated with this request, and that User has all of the specified permissions on the active Channel.

 serialize